YugaB/Programming/README.md

 # Programming
-Leetcode Question solved in Python/SQL/Java
+Leetcode Question solved in Python and SQL